 Harper’s represented two perspectives in the form of prose.
 The author(s) are unknown, but they were likely written by the editorial staff.
 Columbia Speaks and Pat’s Complaint.

-At the top left of the image, Columbia places laurels on the heads of New York City policemen, presumably some of whom are Irish, for their valor and adherence to law during the riots.
+At the top left of the image, Columbia places laurels on the heads of New York City policemen, presumably, some of whom are Irish, for their valor and adherence to the law during the riots.
 Source: Walfred/UDel Scan

 Complimenting Harper’s reports of Irish policemen serving valiantly during the riots, Columbia places laurels upon the heads of the police who aimed to keep the peace between the warring factions.
 Are these public servants Irish?
 They could be.

 If so, the image defies the allegation by some scholars that Nast always drew the Irish as beasts and thugs.
 It is easy to pick out the Irish that Nast criticizes.
 He uses stereotype and caricature to call out their crimes.
 How does Nast show an Irishman in a favorable light?
 Policemen in uniform would not be wearing the waistcoat or a top hat.
 In the line of civic duty, it could be argued that when Nast drew Irish policeman, he drew them to look like any other American from a European ancestry.
 It is easy to prove a negative.
 Far more difficult to spot the everyday ethnic or racial ambassador, including Irish, whom Nast felt behaved admirably.